amanshresthaa/corner-houseLP/docs/ENHANCED_MENU_IMPLEMENTATION.md

 # Enhanced Menu Implementation Summary

 ## Overview
-Successfully implemented a comprehensive enhanced menu system for the Old Crown Girton restaurant website as requested in the engineering ticket.
+Successfully implemented a comprehensive enhanced menu system for the The White Horse Waterbeach restaurant website as requested in the engineering ticket.
 The implementation provides a modular, bug-free, and feature-rich menu experience while maintaining backward compatibility.

 ## ✅ Completed Features